Why a special fund?

 The future at EMS

-Through careful review of Governor Northam's guidelines for re-opening, we are working hard on our goal to welcome back our entire student body safely for a new academic year.
-We will reconfigure learning spaces to adhere to physical distancing guidelines, adjust our schedules, adapt some content delivery, and forego school-wide gatherings.
-We will also have plans in place for learning at home if we are not able to be in person.
+Through careful review of Governor Northam's guidelines for re-opening, we worked hard all summer on our goal to welcome back our entire student body safely for a new academic year on August 25.
+We reconfigured learning spaces to adhere to physical distancing guidelines, adjusted schedules, adapted some content delivery, and canceled extracurricular activities and school-wide gatherings.
+We also refined plans for learning at home if we are not able to be in person.

-These plans build on our experience this past spring of distance learning that focused on student emotional and social well-being in addition to covering new content.
+These plans build on our experience in spring 2020 where our distance learning focused on student emotional and social well-being in addition to covering new content.

-In addition to all the COVID-19 related news, our new Racial Equity Working Group is meeting weekly this summer to begin the work of examining how our own school has been complicit in systemic racism and plan how to move forward toward positive change.
+In addition to all the COVID-19 related news, our new Racial Equity Group met weekly over the summer to begin the work of examining how our own school has been complicit in systemic racism and plans to move forward toward positive change.